Saturday’s ride from Rapid City to Gillette, WY was different than our time the day before, but equally awe inspiring.

 We tooled around Sturgis for a bit and got commentary from Matt about how different it is when the annual bike rally is taking place.
 We stopped in the BMW dealership to say hello and buy a tshirt.
 You don’t often see the BMW roundel and Sturgis on the same shirt!

 We did a drive through of the Deadwood, SD historic district which has beautifully restored shops, casinos and theatres.

-From there we headed to the open prairie and grasslands until Devil’s Tower.
+From there we headed to the open prairie and grasslands until we reached Devil’s Tower.
 A butte standing 1,267 feet above the Belle Fourche River, it is 867 feet from base to summit.
-While we did go in the park, see tons of Prairie Dogs, the majority of us weren’t up for getting out of gear and hiking up the trail – it was too hot.
+While we did go in the park and see tons of Prairie Dogs, the majority of us weren’t up for getting out of gear and hiking up the trail – it was too hot.

-We rolling into Gillette at decent time to shower, have a few cold ones, walk to dinner and get to bed at a decent hour.
+We rolled into Gillette in time to shower, have a few cold ones, walk to dinner and get to bed at a decent hour.